mattstyles/svg-icon/README.md

 ## How Does It Work

-SVG-Icon is designed to be as simple and unintrusive as possible.
+SVG-Icon is designed to be as simple and unobtrusive as possible.

 Take the following example of how to include an svg icon in your project: